 Great for translating signs and menus!

 Or if you are trying to communicate with someone who doesn’t understand you I’ve typed it into here and we have had a conversation via google translate.
-Brilliant app for getting you out of difficult language barrier situations.
+A brilliant app for getting you out of difficult language barrier situations.

 The Uber app

 Like Airbnb there is some controversy around Uber.
-I don’t always use it and tend to only use it when I’m travelling with someone else or I can’t get a taxi.
-But it is useful to have when you are travelling.
+I don’t always use it and tend to only use it when I’m traveling with someone else or I can’t get a taxi.
+But it is useful to have when you are traveling.

-Dd I miss any apps?
-I’m always updating this list so if you know a good app that isn;t on this list let me know!
+Did I miss any apps?
+I’m always updating this list so if you know a good app that isn’t on this list let me know!